angular/angular/aio/content/guide/component-styles.md

 that identifies to which host's emulated shadow DOM this element belongs.

 The exact values of these attributes aren't important.
 They are automatically generated and you never refer to them in application code.
-But they are targeted by the generated component styles, which are in the `<head>` section of the DOM:
+But the generated component styles target them, which are in the `<head>` section of the DOM:

 <code-example format="">